CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: Demonstrating the CLAMP Model on Real Robots

 \textbf{Finetuning the CLAMP model on robot data.} We collect haptic data from three different robot embodiments, and show that a pretrained CLAMP model requires little finetuning data to exceed the performance of vision-only methods towards material recognition.
 We consider three embodiments:

-\begin{tightlist} \item[1.] \underline{Franka with CLAMP Device:} We mount a shortened CLAMP device on the end effector of the Franka Panda.
+\begin{tightlist} \item[1.] \underline{Franka with CLAMP Device}: We mount a shortened CLAMP device on the end effector of the Franka Panda.
 The device is actuated by tensioning its central steel strips, which are connected to a pulley system driven by a pair of interlocked Dynamixel XC330-M288-T motors.
-A 3D printed housing, mounted to the Franka, contains the motors and Pico, which actuates the device and monitors the sensor suite. \item[2.] \underline{Franka with Parallel Jaw:} We directly attach the suction cups of the CLAMP device to the fingers of the Franka arm using 3D printed mounts.
-An enclosure on the Franka Hand houses the Pico. \item[3.] \underline{WidowX with Parallel Jaw:} We similarly directly attach the suction cups of the CLAMP device to the fingers of a WidowX 250s arm using 3D printed mounts.
+A 3D printed housing contains the motors and the Pico. \item[2.] \underline{Franka with Parallel Jaw}: We directly attach the suction cups of the CLAMP device to the fingers of the Franka arm using 3D printed mounts.
+An enclosure on the Franka Hand houses the Pico. \item[3.] \underline{WidowX with Parallel Jaw}: We similarly directly attach the suction cups of the CLAMP device to the fingers of a WidowX 250s arm using 3D printed mounts.
 An enclosure houses the Pico. \end{tightlist}

-The dataset size for the second and third embodiments is smaller than that for the first one, as the narrow grasping width prevents grasps for several household objects.
-We post-process and featurize the collected haptic data following the steps described in Section~\ref{sec:dataset}.
+{The narrow grasping width for the two parallel jaw embodiments prevents grasps for several household objects, resulting in a smaller dataset for these embodiments compared to that for the first one.} We post-process and featurize the collected haptic data following the steps described in Section~\ref{sec:dataset}.
 However, for embodiments with a parallel jaw gripper, we modify the impedance feature calculation to use linear acceleration instead of angular velocity.
-Refer to appendix for details.
+Refer to Appendix \ref{appendix:robot_finetuning} for details.

-We finetune a pretrained CLAMP model with images collected offline with a CLAMP device and varying amounts (7\%, 15\% and 30\% data) of embodiment-specific haptic data and the images of the corresponding objects collected offline with a CLAMP device.
-Table \ref{tab:robot_data} shows that increasing the amount of finetuning data improves model performance, and that finetuned models for all three embodiments perform better than vision-based material predictions with $15\%$ of finetuning data.
+We finetune a pretrained CLAMP model with varying amounts (7\%, 15\%, and 30\% data) of embodiment-specific haptic data and offline images collected with a CLAMP device.
+Table \ref{tab:robot_data} shows that using more finetuning data improves model performance, and that finetuned models for all three embodiments perform better than vision-based material predictions with $15\%$ of finetuning data.

-\textbf{Leveraging multimodal perception for real-world manipulation.} We finetune a CLAMP model with 85\% of the finetuning dataset for the ``Franka with Parallel Jaw'' embodiment equipped with a wrist camera and deploy it in three real-world scenarios.
+\textbf{Leveraging multimodal perception for real-world manipulation.} We finetune a CLAMP model with 85\% of the finetuning dataset for the ``Franka with Parallel Jaw'' embodiment equipped with a wrist camera, and deploy it in three real-world scenarios.

 \begin{tightlist}